Some links in this article are affiliate links, which means I earn from qualifying purchases.

 - Unless you train at home, most gyms won’t allow you to deadlift barefoot because of sanitary reasons.

 - If you compete in powerlifting, you can’t deadlift barefoot in competition.
-The rules say that you must have some sort of “sole on your foot”.
+The rules say you must have some sort of “sole on your foot.”

 - Deadlifting barefoot might cause your feet to slip on the floor, which is a major concern in terms of being weak off the floor in the deadlift or risking injury.

-Therefore, wearing deadlift slippers is the ‘next best thing’ to lifting without shoes.
+Therefore, wearing deadlifting slippers for powerlifting is the ‘next best thing’ to lifting without shoes.
 You can virtually get the same benefits of deadlifting barefoot without the drawbacks I just mentioned.

-With that said, if you have flat feet you probably want to have a bit of arch support with your deadlift shoe.
-If that’s you, make sure to check out my article on the 5 Best Deadlift Shoes For Flat Feet.
+That said, if you have flat feet, you probably want to have some arch support with your deadlift footwear.
+For high-arched lifters, the opposite is true.
+If that’s you, check out my article on the 5 Best Deadlift Shoes For Flat Feet.

 3. There’s No Heel-To-Toe Drop

-Some shoes meant for lifting have a heel-to-toe drop, which isn’t ideal for deadlifting.
+Some deadlift shoes meant for lifting have a heel-to-toe drop, which isn’t ideal for deadlifting.

-A heel-to-toe drop is where the outsole of the shoe places the heel higher than the toe.
+A heel-to-toe drop is where the shoe’s outsole places the heel higher than the toe.

 This feature is common in squat shoes, as there are some advantages to a heel-to-toe drop while squatting (I won’t discuss these here).